 To remove a color from the scatter plot, Double Click in that color’s selection box.

 Click the compute statistics button at the bottom of the Layer Controls.
 A window with the scatter plot statistics will appear.
-Also, there is an option to save the statistics as a CSV file.
+Note, there is an option to save the statistics as a CSV file.

 Problem Sets

-The previous examples provide general instructions for loading and displaying multi and hyperspectral data.
+The previous examples provide the general knowledge required to load and display multi and hyperspectral data.
 The problem sets below introduce new topics related to the data, and challenges to extend concepts covered in the lessons.
-Attempt completion of each problem set before checking the solutions.
+Try completing each problem set before reading the solutions.
 Solutions are provided below the problem set.
 Complete these problems with the <local path>/ Data/Hydra/MOD021KM.A2010079.0250.2010265200125.hdf file used in the previous examples.

 Create a Normalized Difference Vegetation Index (NDVI) where NDVI = [Band 2 (0.86µm) – Band 1 (0.65 µm)]/[ Band 2 (0.86 µm) + Band 1 (0.65 µm)] using the MODIS file.